basho-labs/riak_explorer/README.md

 # Riak Explorer

-Riak Explorer is a tool designed for development environments only (do not run it on a production system).

 Riak Explorer provides browsing and admin capabilities for [Riak KV](http://basho.com/products/riak-kv/), a distributed NoSQL key-value data store that offers high availability, fault tolerance, operational simplicity, and scalability.

-Riak Explorer is useful while in a development environment.
+Riak Explorer is useful while in a development or production.
 It includes convenient methods to browse Bucket Types, Buckets, Keys, view and edit Riak Objects, and more.
+To prevent heavy I/O requests from key listings, be sure to edit the config file to reflect the environment as [explained in Using Riak Explorer](#using-riak-explorer).

 * [Installation](#installation)